alistair-king/GraphQLForum/README.md

 # GraphQLForum

-A small project to play with a few techs I'm interested in:
+A small project, re-implementing a old school style photography/discussion forum with modern techniques.

+Mainly just an opportunity to try new things.

 - nest.js
-- GraphQL
+- apollo
 - tailwind
 - react hook form